 So what about toy storage ideas for the living room?

-Well, how about old trunks?
+Well, how about old trunks or storage ottomans?
 These great pieces are super functional, last a lifetime and offer a great style.
 They can be used in an urban and contemporary home, a vintage suite or a small shabby chic abode.

 Sturdy trunks can also double up as coffee tables or extra seating.